 SECTION 7.
-OTHER LEGAL AND EQUITABLE REMEDIES AVAILABLE AT
+OTHER REMEDIES AVAILABLE AT DEATH.

-DEATH.

-- 35 (a) At the death of an individual, the surviving spouse or a personal representative, heir, - or nonprobate transferees of the decedent may assert a right with respect to property to which - 37 this [act] applies based on an act of: - 38 (1) the surviving spouse or decedent during the marriage; or - 39 (2) of the decedent that which takes effect at the death of the decedent.

-1 (b) In determining rights and remedies under subsection (a), a court shall apply equitable the property was acquired or enhanced.
+- (a) At the death of an individual, the surviving spouse or a personal representative, heir, or nonprobate transferee of the decedent may assert a right with respect to property to which this [act] applies based on an act of: - 32 (1) the surviving spouse or decedent during the marriage; or - 33 (2) the decedent that takes effect at the death of the decedent. - (b) In determining remedies under subsection (a), a court shall apply equitable principles and, in its discretion, consider the community property law of the jurisdiction where the decedent or the surviving spouse was domiciled when the property was acquired or enhanced.